3top1a/alkoholiq/README.md

 The internals are explained in the [DESIGN.md](https://github.com/3top1a/alkoholiq/blob/main/DESIGN.md) document.

+Examples can be found in the [examples](https://github.com/3top1a/alkoholiq/tree/main/examples/lir) folder.

 ## The name?

 The name stems from alcoholism, because, well, I'm from the Czech Republic where beer is cheaper than water.